Last updated Oct 30, 2024

 Make sure you have the following:

-• Confluence macro created using UI Kit.
+• Confluence macro created using UI Kit or Custom UI.

 • The latest version of Forge CLI.
 To update your CLI version, run npm install -g @forge/cli@latest on the command line.

 • The latest version of UI Kit.
 To update your version, navigate to the app's top-level directory, and run npm install @forge/react@latest --save on the command line.
+If your macro uses Custom UI, navigate to the resource directory and run the same command.

 Add configuration to the Confluence macro module